b-kolar/JRC_seeker-archived-v1-/README.md

 #### Reference Genome

-A referenc genome is required to run JRC_seeker and JRC_seeker has asset files supporting the use of the hg19 and hg38 reference genomes.
+A reference genome is required to run JRC_seeker and JRC_seeker has asset files supporting the use of the hg19 and hg38 reference genomes.

 The reference genome you use must be indexed using the BISCUIT ```index``` command.
 To download and index a reference genome, you can run the following command (for hg19):